codurance/site/src/_posts/2020-06-01-signs-your-software-is-rotting.md

 # Indicators of Software Rot #

 Now we have a common understanding of software rot, I’d like to outline some of the signs that might be indicative of software rot starting to set in.
-It’s important to note that the following points are more indicators and by themselves will not shine a light on the underlying reasons.
-Often teams might experience one or even many of the issues below, but be unclear as to where to start looking to resolve the issue(s).
-The point I’d like to stress is that if you observe any of the following issues in your teams, do look at your codebase as there is a strong possibility that it needs some urgent attention to address its unhealthy state.
+It is important to note that this section is referring to indicators only.
+That is to say, these signs will tell you have a problem but they won't necessarily tell you the underlying cause of the problem.

 ## Fragility ##

 Fragility refers to software that tends to break in many places whenever a change is made, often even in areas that are conceptually unrelated to the change being made.
 As this increases, the software becomes very difficult to maintain because every new change introduces numerous new defects.
 In the best case, these defects are caught early by an automated testing suite.
-Worse they are found in production by end-users.
+In the worst case they are found in production by end-users.
 This fragility can then lead to a loss of credibility for the software and the team owning it.

 ## Time to deliver features increases ##

-A particularly strong indicator of software rot is when a team starts to see the time to deliver new features to a codebase increase.
-An ever increasing amount of time needed to add new features to a codebase is a sign of code rigidity.
+A particularly strong indicator of software rot is when a team starts to see the time taken to deliver value increasing.
+An ever increasing amount of time needed to add new features is a sign of code rigidity.
 This effectively means code that is difficult to change, more often than not because code is tightly coupled.
-For example, a new change causes a cascade of subsequent changes in dependent modules with the codebase.
+For example, a new change causes a cascade of subsequent changes in dependent modules within the codebase.
 This results in teams often being fearful to address non-critical problems because they do not know the full impact of making one change, or how long that change will take.

 ## Struggling to keep pace with the demands of the business ##

-Closely linked to the previous point, when a team starts to struggle to keep pace with the demands of the organisation that is also an indication that the software codebase could be in an unhealthy state.
-For example, perhaps the domain modelling in the codebase is no longer a good fit and requires a new model to be designed in order to facilitate the needs of the business requirements.
+Closely linked to the previous point, when a team starts to struggle to keep pace with the demands of the organisation that is also an indication that the codebase could be in an unhealthy state.
+For example, perhaps the domain model in the codebase is no longer a good fit and requires a new design in order to facilitate the needs of the business requirements.
 When a software team is unable to keep pace with the demands of the organisation there is a serious problem.
-It means that the organisation is at risk of losing any competitive edge it has in the market as it will take it longer to ship new features to its customers.
-This leaves the organisation open to be overtaken by competitors who are able to deliver new features to customers much faster and on a continuous basis.
+It means that the organisation is at risk of losing any competitive edge it has in the market as it takes longer to ship new features to its customers.

 ## Change Failure Rate ##

 It’s all well and good deploying your software to production frequently, but if these deployments result in breaking changes being introduced that impact your customer’s ability to use your product then that’s not good at all.
-We want to be deploying new changes into production regularly, but not at the cost of quality.
+We want to be deploying into production regularly, but not at the cost of quality.
 Change Failure Rate is a metric that was introduced by the DevOps Research and Assessment team (DORA) and is a measure of how often a deployment to production results in a failure of some kind being introduced.
 A high or increasing change failure rate suggests that our software is not as healthy as it should be and is likely missing adequate quality gates on the path to production.
-I wrote about this in a previous article, which you can find here : https://codurance.com/2020/03/12/achieving-stability-and-speed-in-software-delivery.
+I wrote about Change Failure Rate in more detail as part of a previous article, which you can find [here] (https://codurance.com/2020/03/12/achieving-stability-and-speed-in-software-delivery).

 ## Declining Software Metrics ##

 Software metrics are essentially measures of certain quality attributes of a codebase.
 It’s important to note that I’d advise against looking for absolute numbers across any of these attributes.
 Instead, it’s far more useful to focus on the trend over time.
-A decline tells us that our software has become unhealthy in a certain area and we should take action to resolve it, to avoid software rot setting in.
+A decline tells us that our software has become less healthy in a certain area and we should take action to resolve it, to avoid software rot setting in.

-There are a number of metrics that can be collected about a software codebase, the following list is therefore not exhaustive but a collection of those I have personally found useful in the teams I have worked with
+There are a number of metrics that can be collected about a software codebase, the following list is therefore not exhaustive but a collection of those I have personally found useful in the teams I have worked with : Cyclomatic Complexity, Coupling and Test Coverage.

 ### Cyclomatic Complexity ###

 Often I hear teams using the number of lines of code (LOC) in a given method/file as a measure of complexity.
 This alone isn’t a good enough metric.
 For example, a small software program totalling 50 lines of code doesn’t sound overly complex.
 But if those 50 lines of code contained 25 lines of consecutive “if-then” code constructs then the code is actually extremely complex indeed!
-This is where Cyclomatic Complexity comes into play.
+This is where Cyclomatic Complexity is a much better metric.
 It is a measure of the number of different paths or branches.
 Based on graph theory and developed by Thomas J. McCabe, it provides a quantitative measure of the number of linearly independent paths through the source code.

 ### Coupling ###